 Establish and strengthen partnerships among African actors, to harmonise efforts related to digital entrepreneurship at the continental, regional and national level

+Create an online portal for African Entrepreneurs, Start-Ups and SMEs business for marketing of their services and skills and to encourage AU member-states to sources services from the listed Entrepreneurs so to support Intra-Africa Trade, in line with AfCTA

 Embed digital entrepreneurship in continental, regional and national policies and enable structured policy dialogue between public and private partners to inform policymakers about the most pressing actions to be made in creating a favourable environment for digital entrepreneurship, with a focus on building on continental, regional and national partnerships

 Support Member States in setting up national start-up strategies and start-up laws in terms of both legislation drafting, and enforcement.
 Invest in research for start-up Acts.
 This should be based on a multi-stakeholder, bottom-up approach and taking entrepreneurs' point of view into the legislation process.